- Mission and Goals

 If you become ill during the day, report to your teacher.
 Do not leave school for any reason without signing out or you will be considered truant.

-Students are responsible for the proper care of all books, supplies, and furniture supplied by the school.
-Anyone who damages property or equipment will be required either to pay for the damages done or replace the item.
+Students are responsible for the proper care of all school property including but not limited to books, supplies, technology and furniture.
+Anyone who damages or loses property or equipment will be required to pay for the item to be repaired or replaced.
 Anyone misusing or abusing school property will be subject to disciplinary action.

 Students provide their own transportation.